FAQ (Frequently Asked Questions)

 Why was my application denied?
 Can I be reconsidered?

 We assess a number of factors when evaluating applications to the summer scholar program.
 Academic background, work/internship experience, test scores, motivations for participating the summer program and essays all play an equal role in consideration.
 For international students, English language skills are also assessed.
 There is no one factor that determines admission.
-At this time, we are not able to provide specific feedback on your application and all admission decisions are final.
+At this time, we are unable to provide specific feedback on your application and all admission decisions are final.
 If you would like to re-apply in the next application cycle, we would be happy to transfer any materials to a new application.

 Is the program open to undergraduate or graduate students?